 A Note From My Town and Photo Gallery

-We hope you enjoyed this article on Petoskey, M!
+We hope you enjoyed this article on Petoskey, MI!
 My Town visits are based on exploring and discovery as a first-time visitor, and we certainly never want to leave anyone out of our articles.
 Missed seeing your business, service, or experience offered in your town?
-Contact My Town to see how we can promote your unique offerings on Social, in Newsletters, and on our Website.
+Contact My Town to see how we can promote your unique offerings on Social, in Newsletters, on our Podcast, and on our Website.